 Monica coordinates political strategy and grassroots organizing; conducts education and training seminars about politics; undertakes coalition-building with allied organizations; conducts research and provides materials for lawmakers, community members, and other interested groups; and travels the state to meet and work with local community activists.

 Monica received her master’s degree in public policy from the Humphrey Institute at the University of Minnesota, and her undergraduate degree from Hamline University.
-She lives in South Minneapolis with her wife Michele Steinwald and their dogs Miette and Roux.
-Monica is currently a board member with TakeAction Minnesota.
+Monica is currently a board member with TakeAction Minnesota and the Equality Federation.